cal-itp/data-infra/docs/contribute/content_types.md

 You can visit [this page](https://jupyterbook.org/content/code-outputs.html) for more information on how to format code outputs.

 (non-executing-code)=
-#### Non-Executing Code
+### Non-Executing Code
-Non-executing code is formatted similarly to the executing code above, but replaces `{code-cell}` with the name of the language you would like to represent, as seen below.
+Non-executing code is formatted similarly to the executing code above, but replaces `{code-cell}` with the name of the language you would like to represent, as seen below, to provide syntax highlighting.
 ```
     ```python
     Sample Code